 It was arguably one of the shrewdest decisions a geologist had made in the history of the profession.
 In June of 1965, Schmitt was selected to join the first group of "astronaut-scientists" and began training to become a lunar module pilot, while simultaneously training his fellow astronauts to become geologists.
 It was an exchange of expertise that worked exquisitely well for the space program-until it came time to assign flights to individual astronauts.
 As the later Apollo missions were cancelled, seats on available flights were eliminated accordingly.
-More- a scientist on the moon before the end of the moon missions.
+Moreover, it became common knowledge that the scientific community wanted a scientist on the moon before the end of the moon missions.